“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 - Working at a consistent pace.

-Adaptability is an especially important skill for customer service representatives, who often have to change their approach based on the customer’s needs or moods.
+This is especially important for customer service representatives, who often have to change their approach based on the customer’s needs or moods.
+This can be both challenging and exciting, as no two customers are alike.

 - Being able to switch between tasks or roles as needed.